nelliemckesson/devops-fg2/ingredients_for_success.md

 While there are many different work styles, such as [git flow](http://nvie.com/posts/a-successful-git-branching-model/), the basic DVCS process is:

-* there is an agreed upon master repository, which is often on a service like [GitHub](https://github.com/), [BitBuckt](https://bitbucket.org/), or [GitLab](https://www.gitlab.com/)
+* there is an agreed upon master repository, which is often on a public service like [GitHub](https://github.com/), [BitBuckt](https://bitbucket.org/) or an internal server like [GitLab](https://www.gitlab.com/) or [Mercurial](http://mercurial.selenic.com/)
 * each developer clones the master repository to his or her local machine
 * the developer creates a new branch, usually for a specific feature
-* the developer can make commits, but those are made only against their local copy
+* the developer makes commits against the local copy
 * once the feature is done, he or she merges the branch back into the master branch and pushes the change back to the master
 * other developers pull from the and merge their branch
 * the merged copy preserves the full version history of all the distributed copies